-Yes, magnesium is usually safe to take with preventative or acute migraine medications, but it’s best to talk to your doctor if you have any questions.
+Magnesium is usually safe to take with preventive or acute migraine medications, but it’s best to talk to your medical provider if you have any questions.

 So there you have it: everything you need to know about magnesium.
-That may have been a lot of information, but the main takeaway is that magnesium is a relatively safe way to reduce the frequency of your migraines, either on its own or in addition to other preventative medications.
+That may have been a lot of information, but the main takeaway is that magnesium is a relatively safe way to reduce the frequency of your migraine attacks, either on its own or in addition to preventive medications.